 We also provide abundant opportunities for residents interested in a future in the medical specialties.
 Preliminary interns take part in the same curriculum and develop a solid clinical base before entering their specialty residency.
 Our placement rate for fellowships has been consistently high.
-There are approximately 25 residents in the program -- 12 PGY1; 6 PGY2; 6 PGY3; 1 PGY4.
-Six preliminary PGY1 positions are offered with graduates continuing on to residencies including radiology, anesthesiology, dermatology, neurology, PM&R, and ophthalmology.
+There are currently 28 residents in the program – 8 PGY1, 10 PGY2, and 10 PGY3.
+Preliminary PGY1 positions are offered with graduates continuing on to residencies including radiology, anesthesiology, dermatology, neurology, PM&R, and ophthalmology.

 First-year residents rotate on the General Medicine Service as members of a team composed of the ward attending, a senior supervising resident, fellow PGY-1 residents, acting interns, and third-year medical students.
-For the remainder of the year, residents rotate in ICU/CCU, emergency, neurology, ambulatory, night float and electives.
+For the remainder of the year, residents rotate in ICU/CCU, emergency, neurology, ambulatory, night float, palliative care, and electives.

-The second-year curriculum concentrates on the medical subspecialties with assignments in cardiology, gastroenterology, hematology/oncology, immunology/rheumatology, infectious disease and pulmonary.
+The second-year curriculum concentrates on the medical subspecialties with assignments in cardiology, gastroenterology, hematology/oncology, infectious disease, nephrology, and pulmonary.
 During these periods, residents perform consultations on both private and clinic patients, learning through close interaction with a select group of subspecialty attending physicians.
 Each resident also has the opportunity to evaluate outpatients in the offices of these subspecialists.

 The third year is the culmination of the educational experience for medical residents.
-Third-year residents act as team leaders for the General Medicine and ICU/CCU services.
-Rotations in geriatrics, endocrinology and other electives comprise the remainder of the schedule.
+Third-year residents act as team leaders for the General Medicine and ICU services.
+Rotations in various electives comprise the remainder of the schedule.
 During this year, the senior residents teach junior residents and students, refine skills, and solidify knowledge and understanding.
-By performing medical consultations for other services, internal medicine residents are groomed for the reality of medical practice.
+By performing medical consultations for other services, Internal Medicine residents are groomed for the reality of medical practice.
 In addition, there is ample time for independent study and preparation for the board examination.

 Throughout the program, house staff follow their own group of clinic patients.
 Under the supervision of the general medicine faculty, they assume the primary responsibility for total care of these patients, both in the hospital and ambulatory settings.
 Residents make decisions to admit patients, perform diagnostic evaluations, render treatment, arrange for consultations and coordinate discharge planning.
-Outpatients are followed during the resident’s half-day weekly office hours.
+Residents follow their clinic patients during their scheduled ambulatory hours.
 This continuity of care nurtures a sense of personal responsibility for patient care and affords invaluable insight in to the natural history of disease.
-Other outpatient opportunities include the first-year ambulatory block rotation, the subspecialty clinics in the second year and an additional community-based continuity experience one-half day weekly during the third year.
+Our program is nearing its goal of implementation towards Patient Center Medical Home (PCMH) in the Faculty Medical Center.

 Categorical residents are expected to engage in a research project with faculty guidance and submit that work for potential publication.
 Residents are encouraged to present abstracts and posters at regional and national professional meetings.
 Project funding is available from Good Samaritan Hospital research monies.